 The Dutch House was my favorite book (and audiobook) of 2019!
-It was also one of Jenna Bush Hager’s book club selections and one of the best books to read in the Fall.
+It was also one of Jenna Bush Hager’s book club selections, one of my favorite character-driven novels, and one of the best books to read in the Fall.
 Family drama novels are always my favorite, but the audiobook version of this one has something that lifts it amongst all others — it is read by the incomparable, the one and only — TOM HANKS.
 For this reason, The Dutch House is, without a doubt, a “must listen” and one of the best audiobooks of all time.

 Hanks splendidly captures the character of the narrator Danny, telling the epic saga of his family, but more specifically, of his sister Maeve, who is so exquisitely featured in the cover art.

 In The Dutch House, the lives of the Conroy family lives are forever changed when they move into “The Dutch House” just outside of Philadelphia.
 Ultimately, without spoiling any storylines, siblings Danny and Maeve are left to fend for themselves, and Maeve essentially takes a mother role to Danny, as they live through decades of life and its ups and downs, at times returning to The Dutch House.

 The universal likeability of Tom Hanks movies comes down to one common denominator — Tom Hanks.
 This translates seamlessly to audiobook narration, especially one written with the depth, thoughtfulness, and complexity of Ann Patchett.